- Biographies: Murray Callan The 1st Generation Graduate of San Diego State University

 Like his father and grandfather before him, Brett made the transition to football and baseball upon entering Point Loma High School.
 This decision led to a remarkably successful high school career where Brett was the Eastern League Player of the Year and All-County in both football (as a receiver) and baseball (as a catcher).
 Upon graduation, Brett accepted a football scholarship to the University of California, Berkeley, where he was a receiver and punt returner for the Golden Bears.
 At the end of his junior year, the Houston Astros drafted Brett in the 9th round and Brett chose to sign a professional baseball contract, spending several years in their organization before chronic shoulder problems prematurely ended his career.

 During the off seasons, Brett returned to Berkeley where he graduated with a degree in Sociology.
 After finishing his degree at Cal, Brett entered aviation school, became a commercially-rated pilot and later worked in ground and flight instruction.
 Realizing the aviation industry after 9/11 was in a downturn, he decided to return to one of his first loves, the water.
-Brett is now the facilities coordinator of the Murray Callan Swim Schools’ north county location in San Marcos.
+Brett is now the owner of Callan Swim School in San Marcos.

 Jenny Callan, Murray's second grandchild and Glenn's second child, was born in San Diego, California, in 1974 and, much like her siblings, was exposed continually to the Murray Callan methodology and philosophy at a young age.
 Jenny spent countless hours first being taught by her grandfather and then being trained as an instructor, giving her an unparalleled background as a swimmer and as an instructor.